wisdom teeth removal

 NDPH Diagnostic Criteria

-1. Headache for more than 3 months.
+1. Headache for longer than 3 months.

 2. Headache is daily and unremitting from onset or from less than 3 days from onset